 Property Explanation Title The title is shown in the docking pane header and will be automatically translated.
 Show pane as dialog box This indicates that the pane will only be shown when the application invokes the ShowDialogBox script callout.
 Regardless of the appearance of the pane when designing, it will be automatically closed and set as 'disabled' as the application loads.
 A dialog box is a temporary window to retrieve user input or show some information.
 See the section How to use a Dialog Box for more information.
-Disable close button This indicates that the CLOSE button (X) on the window is not shown, meaning that the dialog box can only be closed by script code.
-This is useful, for example, if you wish data to be checked before the dialog box is closed.
+Property Explanation

-Property Explanation Dialog box size Select the initial size of the window, according to the requirements of the control to be hosted in the pane.
+Show close button The entions describe how the dialog have seen be aloged and whether Show close button The options describe how the dialog box can be closed and whether the X is shown in the dialog box as a way of closing the pane.
+Yes - show the close button (the X button).
+Clicking the close button will close the dialog box without intervention. • No - the close button is not shown.
+The only way of closing the dialog box is by executing the CloseDialogBox callout in your script.
+Typically, you would add a button to the pane's toolbar that when clicked would execute the CloseDialogBox callout.
+Yes (with event) - show the close button.
+When clicked event DialogBoxClosing (60042) is fired.
+You can then execute the CloseDialogBox callout in your script to close the dialog box.
+Options No and Yes (with event) allow you to decide if the dialog box can be closed, perhaps after checking if some or other form value has been entered.
+Dialog box size Select the initial size of the window, according to the requirements of the control to be hosted in the pane.
 This is just the initial size; the user can resize and reposition the window as required when running the application.
 See the In development option for more information.
 Pane can be closed This indicates if the pane can be closed by the user by clicking the X (the default option).
 Select No if you don't want the user to close this pane, perhaps if the pane content is central to the use of the application.
 Select Always closable if the pane can be closed, even if Roles are in use.
 It is recommended that at least 1 docking pane cannot be closed, so that the user cannot remove all panes and be left with a blank application.
 Pane can be floated This indicates the pane can be dragged and floated.
-Pane can be docked This indicates the pane can be docked to another position in the layout.
+Pane can be docked This indicates the pane can be docked to another position in the Tane can be docked layout.
 Show pane caption This ensures the pane caption is to be shown.
 If unchecked, a user will not be able to reposition the docking pane.
 Delete pane Click this to delete the pane.
 Design Toolbar This lets you design a toolbar for the pane.
-See the Designing a toolbar section for more info.
+Design roomal See the Designing a toolbar section for more info. see the besigning a toolball section for more inju.